adelinewang679/CMCV_FA18/documents/design-journey.md

 Example:
 - **Navigation**
   - Home
-  - Portfolio
-    - Websites
+  - Roster
-    - Mobile Apps
+  - Schedule
-    - Tablets
+  - Achievements
-  - About Me
+  - Photo Gallery

 - **Content** (List all the content corresponding to main navigation and sub-categories.)
   - *Portfolio*: list all the projects (as images) this client has worked on.
 When the image is hovered over, display a description of the project; add a search function to enable users search for specific projects;